ordina-jworks/ordina-jworks.github.io/_posts/2018-10-12-kafka-stream-introduction.md

 But since it is not easy for demo purposes to have a sensor and a door nearby, and even less handy to open and close it a couple of hundred times to test it out, I created a simulator that just sends data to the Kafka cluster.

-This simulator creates 2 kinds of messages:
+This simulator creates two kinds of messages:
 `key = 0E7E346406100585, value = T_7`
 configuration information about on which floor a certain device is located.
 `key = 0E7E346406100585, value = pulse@1496309915`